-6.1 ELPA will reimburse to existing members, to invited future members and to its employees the costs incurred in attending properly convened meetings subject to the following conditions:
+6.1 ELPA will reimburse to existing members, to invited future members, to its employees and external contractors the costs incurred while executing activities for ELPA.

 7. Rules and sanctions

-7.1 Any behaviour contrary to the interests of ELPA or in breach of legislation in force may, depending on its nature and seriousness, result in disciplinary action
+7.2 Any behaviour contrary to the interests of ELPA or in breach of legislation in force may, depending on its nature and seriousness, result in disciplinary action.

-- a verbal warning from the President or his/her representative
+- a) a verbal warning from the President or his/her representative

-- a summons by the Steering Committee to discuss the alleged behaviour
+- c) a summons by the Governing Board to discuss the alleged behaviour,

-- the costs of travelling to which to be borne by the member summoned
+- d) ELPA will cover costs of travelling will be paid to the member that is summoned